BlaireLeone/tufte-jekyll/_posts/2021-02-21-The-Genesis-of-Machine-Learning-Why-Neural-Networks-look-like-Our-Brains.md

+---
+layout: post
-The Genesis of Machine Learning: Why Neural Networks look like Our Brains
+title:  "The Genesis of Machine Learning: Why Neural Networks look like Our Brains"
+date:   2020-02-21 08:46:04
+categories: jekyll css
+---

+{% newthought 'Machine Learning' %} is pretty wild, and here is why your brain is literally a machine.

 **Biomimicry: From Brains to Machines**